 Ultra Proven Vs. Exipure?

 We don’t recommend either of these products.
-We find the formulation of both to be ineffective, and there are no legitimate scientists or medical researchers behind either product.
+We consider the formulation of both to be likely ineffective.

 Both of these products have a significant number of negative reviews from real consumers.